varigence/docs/varigence/docs/bimlflex/release-notes/new-features-2022.1.md

 ---
+sidebar_position: 6
-title: New Features in BimlFlex 2022 R1
+title: BimlFlex 2022 R1 New Features
 description: New Features Included Within BimlFlex 2022 R1
 ---
 # New Features in BimlFlex 2022 R1